-The group said goodbye to the old man, who, just like since they arrived, did not acknowledge them in the slightest, and was still focused on analyzing the large red crystal.
-Since he probably wasn’t going to damage it, Rosario decided to leave it with him.
+The group said goodbye to Fritz, who just like since they arrived, did not acknowledge them in the slightest, and was still focused on analyzing the large red crystal.
+He probably wasn’t going to damage or misplace it, so Rosario decided to leave it with him.

-They went up three floors up and walked into the lounge area, where they sat on old but comfortable couches and chairs around a center table near the bowling alley; in a different time, they could have been a group of friends or coworkers sharing drinks as they waited for their turn to play.
+They went up two floors and walked into the recreation area, where they sat on old but comfortable couches and chairs around a center table near the bowling alley; in a different time, they could have been a group of friends or coworkers sharing drinks as they waited for their turn to play.

 Over the next hour, Rosario and the siblings told the smiths about the tunnel where they found the crystals, as well as the situation of the forest nearby, the monster inside the power plant, and the attack as they attempted to leave.